*This post may contain affiliate links. Please read our disclosure for more info.

 Item Dimensions: 3.5 L x 2 W x 1.7 W (inches)

 Plug Format Type: C

 - An all-in-one universal travel adaptor that has 4 retractable plugs for Type A, G, I and C plug types

 - Comes with 4 USB slots and a universal outlet so you can charge multiple devices at once

 - Safety certified and includes a 100 to 240 voltage range.
 This makes it compatible with most countries’ voltage range.

 - Does not support high power appliances like hair straighteners or dryers, kettles and clothes irons.

-- The adapter does not convert voltage.
+- The adaptor does not convert voltage.
 You MUST make sure that your device supports local voltage.

-- A little bulkier than other travel adaptor options on the markets.
+- A little bulkier than other travel adaptors on the market

 In summary, the ZGGCD is a great all-rounder travel adaptor that will cover you for the most frequently used plug types globally.